 Fortunately for you, these tips, compiled by yours truly and some Go Overseas friends, will really help you make that final feisty forge ahead to fluency and reach the next level of language acquisition!
 So let's dig in, family:

-1. Find Yourself a "Spot"
+1. Find yourself a "spot"

 My favorite thing to do while studying abroad in Paris was to make myself a fly on the wall (or as Jenny Marshall puts it in her article about language learning hacks... "eavesdrop" *ahem ahem*).

-Now understand, my "wall" was one of two or three cafes spread across the city, where the waiters knew me and my simple order -- a coffee allongé (black coffee), a table facing the boulevard, and an ash tray.
+Now understand, my "wall" was one of two or three cafes spread across the city, where the waiters knew me and my simple order -- a coffee allongé (black coffee), a table facing the boulevard, and an ashtray.
 There I would sit, and I would sip, and I would smoke, and I would bask in the effervescent glow of life in the city of lights.

 By listening to the conversations around me, I observed the proper way to order -- the specific and understood terms, the proper syntax when ordering, and how to wield my grammar to imply the right degree of politesse.

 But at first, I had no idea how to ask for what I wanted.
 The practice textbook dialogues of "Pierre le Petit" and "Jean le Grand" and their sterile, proper français were as useful to me here as my English -- i.e. not useful at all.
-My first few times ordering, I ended up with: a cappuccino, a glass of hot milk and nothing else, a black tea, and an omelette -- but I had asked for (or at least thought I'd asked for) the same thing each time: a black coffee.
+My first few times ordering, I ended up with: a cappuccino, a glass of hot milk and nothing else, a black tea, and an omelet -- but I had asked for (or at least thought I'd asked for) the same thing each time: a black coffee.

-I'm not even sure about the omelette to this day.
+I'm not even sure about the omelet to this day.
 But, by sitting there, and listening to the conversations around me, I noticed and observed the proper way to order -- the specific and understood terms, the proper syntax when ordering, and how to wield my grammar to imply the right degree of politesse.

 Further, by establishing yourself as a regular around the parts of the city you frequent most (mine were outside my school, outside my third-party provider's headquarters -- shout out to API! -- and near my apartment), you begin to build yourself some "loyal local cred” with the wait staff, and that begins to coax conversation out of them.
-And suddenly, BOOM -- you have yourself some fluent native speakers to practice with, in the stress-free casual environment of a cafe, shop, newspaper stand, or-where-have-you.
+And suddenly, BOOM -- you have yourself some fluent speakers to practice with, in the stress-free casual environment of a cafe, shop, newspaper stand, or-where-have-you.

 So find your cafe.
 Or find your park bench, your jazz club, your train station -- whatever your spot is where you can immerse yourself in the language of the area, and you'll find yourself soaking it up like a sponge and breaking out of your comfort zone speaking with the server / shop keeper / whomever -- because now you're a regular, baby!